Ellisande/string-theory-bruno/README.md

 7. Click "save" to save the changes for your environment
 8. Click "active" to use this as your active environment for requests

-You are new ready to use Bruno for your custom environment!
+You are now ready to use Bruno for your custom environment!